 3. The Three Strikes Law in California

 In California, robbery is categorized under “violent felonies” and as a “strike offense” per the “three strikes” law.
 If you are convicted for robbery, and you have faced or facing another felony charge, the court could impose twice the standard sentence for the violent felony.
 If you commit robbery as a third felony offense, you accumulate three strikes.
 This means you face thrice the typical felony sentencing, which is 25 years to life in prison.

 Effective Defenses Against Your California PC 211 Robbery

-An experienced criminal lawyer could help you with preparing a strong defense when you are facing robbery investigations/ charges.
-Under California law, you have rights, and your lawyer could use these rights to plan a strategy for the case against you in court.
+An experienced criminal lawyer could help you with preparing a strong defense when you are facing potential robbery charges.
+Under California law, you have rights, and your lawyer could use those rights to plan a strategy for the case against you in court.
 Your attorney has several alternatives when building legal defenses per California PC 211.
-If the court convicts you, the legal defenses could help have the charges reduced or dropped if planned appropriately before trial.
-Effective defenses you and your attorney could use are:
+These legal defenses could help get the charges reduced or dropped if planned appropriately before trial.
+Some effective defenses you and your attorney could use are:

 You Are a Victim of Mistaken Identity